-The marketing tactics, which most people consider marketing, are often the least important.
+The online marketing tactics, which most people consider marketing, are often the least important.
 Yet, they get the most attention.
 The marketing strategy, which is the most important, often gets the least attention, if any.
 Ask any CEO: Do you want to change the way you talk about your business, or do you want to redo your website?
 The website is going to get picked every time.

 This insight is based on over 10,000 hours of experience working with business owners, CEOs and marketing executives.
 Investing marketing dollars in marketing tactics for ordinary businesses is the fast track to disappointing results.

 Here are some of the most common mistakes people make with their inbound marketing program.
 If you see your business here, don’t panic.
 There are fixes for almost all of them.

 Your business looks and sounds like your competition.

 I get it.
 It’s safe to do and say the same things as your competition.
 However, that won’t help you differentiate your business or help your prospects know why they’d want to do business with you.